tidymodels/shinymodels/README.md

                      control = control_bayes(save_pred = TRUE, verbose = TRUE))
 svm_res
 ```

+Step 3: Apply the launcher function `explore()` on the `tune_` object to launch a shiny app with the plots realted to the model.
 ``` r
 explore(svm_res)
 ```

-You can also embed plots, for example:
+You should see a shiny app that looks like this:

 <img src="man/figures/welcome.png" width="100%" />

-You can use the shiny app to diagnose the model and quickly detect and rectify the any outliers or problematic observations.
+Step 4: Use the shiny app to diagnose the model and quickly detect and rectify the any outliers or problematic observations.